What are your obligations as a host ?

 Part of our assessment criteria includes the inspection of a working smoke detector on the property and we do a brief check on the location of the exits guests would use in case of a fire and provide guidelines on sensible evacuation policies.

 Prospective hosts are encouraged to use common sense in this regard.

-We strongly recommend that you have full insurance cover while operating a B&B/homestay.
-You can contact your insurance provider and enquire about ‘InnKeeper’s Insurance’.
-In most cases this is only marginally more expensive than standard home and contents insurance.
+We strongly recommend that you have full insurance cover while operating a B&B, Homestay or Holiday House.
+You can contact your insurance provider and enquire about changes of occupancy and extending to include Innkeepers liability and income protection.

 While Public Liability and Fire & General insurance may not be a legal requirement, you do have a heavy responsibility for your guests and their possessions so adequate protections need to be in place.

-We recommend these protections are put in place within a month of signing up with Look After Me.
+We recommend these protections are put in place prior to or as soon as practicable after signing up….
 Insurance protection is provided on a doctrine of "full disclosure" and if you neglect to advise your insurance provider that you are home hosting you will probably find you have no protection at all.

 If your income from LookAfterMe is less than $232 per week, you will not have to file a tax return or pay tax.

 For more information please see the following links: